 The US Pentagon plans to launch Space Force as its sixth separate military service.
 As a developing war-fighting domain, Space Warfare needs to be treated with the same ethical scrutiny as all other domains of conflict, and the new Space Force needs to be subjected to the same scrutiny as the Navy, Army, Air Force, Marines, or Coast Guard.
 This conference offers an opportunity to bring together ethicists from around the world to debate questions about space warfare and its interaction with military ethics.

-Colorado Springs CO: June 29-30, 2019 (local hosts USAFA and UCCS)
+Colorado Springs CO: June 29-30, 2019

 CONFERENCE HOTEL The Academy Hotel, 8110 N. Academy Road, Colorado Springs CO 80920 Rooms available now through April 26, 2019 at $119 per night (2 Adults).
 Tel.
-800-766-8524 for ISME block reservations.
+800-766-8524 Please ask for ISME rate prior to making the reservations.

 Bus transport will be provided between the Academy Hotel and the Conference Center Colorado Springs is served by its own airport with major airlines (e.g. United, Delta) servicing this airport from major hubs.
 Denver International airport is approximately 90 minutes from the Hotel, and is serviced by direct bus service from airport to the hotel at a cost of $50 one-way.
 Reservations for airport/hotel transfer may be made at the "Colorado Shuttle" website:

 Meeting Registration will be available at this website location starting February 25 2019 via the button below.
 Advance reservations may be made at $175/person [$90 for students and retirees].
 The registration fee includes the Saturday banquet and reception, and a Friday night welcome reception at the hotel, along with coffee breaks and refreshments during the meeting sessions.

 On-site reservations can be completed Saturday morning at a cost of $200/person, with the banquet included if space is available.